VIEWER: an extensible visual analytics framework for enhancing mental healthcare: Discussion

 VIEWER and this study of its use also have limitations and requires further improvement.
 First, although a range of NLP applications have been used to extract useful information from clinical text, which contains the majority of patient information, this task remains challenging.
 The primary difficulties stem from the extensive use of medical terminology, grammatical inaccuracies, and the sensitivity of clinical data which results in limited availability of data for training large language models \cite{wang2018clinical}.
 Our users have reported that temporality (distinguishing past, present, or future events), certainty (differentiating confirmed and hypothetical events), and negation are the most common sources of errors in NLP extraction results, highlighting areas that require further improvement \cite{mahajan2021toward}.
 As a contingency solution, VIEWER provides text snippets that offer complete context for each extracted event, allowing users to interpret and validate the NLP results effectively.
 Moreover, real-time extraction of information and aggregation of NLP-extracted information to construct care trajectories proves useful but also require further development.
-Second, beyond functionality, the sustainability of healthcare informatics solutions — encompassing aspects such as maintainability, scalability, and interoperability — is crucial for enhancing the quality and affordability of healthcare delivery.
-To fully understand the benefits and limitations of VIEWER, it is important to compare it with other open-source or commercial solutions that offer similar capabilities.
-A more extensive comparison, based on longer and broader usage, would provide valuable insights into whether the findings are widely applicable.
-Third, VIEWER has primarily been used by clinicians at SLaM.
-However, it would be beneficial to make VIEWER's patient chart features available to individual patients, enabling them to monitor their own health metrics and input relevant health data.
-To explore this, we would need authorisation to grant patient access to the system, as well as technical support and data integration services to connect with other patient portals.
-Finally, VIEWER has only been deployed at SLaM so far and thus our evaluation focused on findings in a single institution.
-However, as VIEWER was designed to be EHR-agnostic, porting it to another EHR system is feasible.
-We are eager to deploy VIEWER in other institutions and assess the generalizability of our findings.
-Moreover, our current evaluation relies on observational research methods.
-To formally assess the effectiveness of our informatics intervention and determine the factors contributing to its success across various teams and settings, randomised controlled trials are needed.
+Given the sensitive nature of mental healthcare data, it is essential to prioritize patient confidentiality and privacy in the development of these technologies.
+This requires strict adherence to ethical guidelines, such as data anonymization, and compliance with regulations like the GDPR and the NHS Data Security and Protection Toolkit.